EdoardoCostantini/mi-hd/notes/methods.md

 		  directly.
 In the future, for each variable with missing values, a dataset with only the variable and the first n PC components could be used (n should be defiend, look into the paper again) where all other variables (interaction and poly terms) are used to compute the PC as well.
-		* A priori knowledge of analysis model - Related to this issue, the implementation proposed by Howard et al 2015 extracts PCs only form the auxiliary vairables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
+		* A priori knowledge of analysis model - Related to this issue, the method proposed by Howard et al 2015 extracts PCs only form the auxiliary vairables and not from the real or otherwise selected predictors in the models and then uses the predictors + auxiliary Principal Components for the actual imputation.
 This however, does not allow to automatically include interaction effects and